vsajip/kscript/README.md

 ![](misc/readme_images/minus_idea.png)

 This assumes that you have the Intellij IDEA command line launcher `idea` in your `PATH`.
-It can be created in IntelliJ under `Tools -> Create Command-line Launcher`
+It can be created in IntelliJ under `Tools -> Create Command-line Launcher` or  you can set the command used to launch your intellij as `KSCRIPT_IDEA_COMMAND` env property

 Deploy scripts as standalone binaries
 --------------------------------------